 - 12.1.4 Cargo pumps.

 - 12.1.4.1 Prototype testing.

-- 12.1.4.1.1 Each size and type of pump is to be approved through design assessment and prototype testing.
-Prototype testing is to be witnessed in the presence of the surveyor to the Register.
+- 12.1.4.1.1 Each size and type of pump shall be approved through design assessment and prototype testing.
+Prototype testing shall be witnessed in the presence of the surveyor to

+the Register.
 In lieu of prototype testing, satisfactory in-service experience of an existing pump design approved by the Register submitted by the manufacturer may be considered.
-Prototype testing is to include a hydrostatic test of the pump body equal to 1,5 times the design pressure and a capacity test.
-For submerged electric motor driven pumps, the capacity test is to be carried out with the design medium or with a medium below the minimum working temperature.
+Prototype testing shall include a hydrostatic test of the pump body equal to 1,5 times the design pressure and a capacity test.
+For submerged electric motor driven pumps, the capacity test shall be carried out with the design medium or with a medium below the minimum working temperature.
 For shaft driven deep well pumps, the capacity test may be carried out with water.
-In addition, for shaft driven deep well pumps, a spin test to demonstrate satisfactory operation of bearing clearances, wear rings and sealing arrangements is to be carried out at the minimum design temperature.
-The full length of shafting is not required for the spin test, but is to be of sufficient length to include at least one bearing and sealing arrangement.
-After completion of tests, the pump is to be opened out for examination.
+In addition, for shaft driven deep well pumps, a spin test to demonstrate satisfactory operation of bearing clearances, wear rings and sealing arrangements shall be carried out at the minimum design temperature.
+The full length of shafting is not required for the spin test, but shall be of sufficient length to include at least one bearing and sealing arrangement.
+After completion of tests, the pump shall be opened out for examination.